-Five tips to enjoy your time in Antwerp, chosen by blogger Vanessa McCulloch
+Wondering what to do in Antwerp?
+Here are five tips to enjoy your time in Antwerp, chosen by blogger Vanessa McCulloch.

-Wanting to discover more about Antwerp, I asked Vanessa McCulloch, creator of her excellent Nessascityblog, to describe her five favourite places in the city.
-They are so compelling that I am tempted to jump on a train and head up there to check them out.
+Want to discover more about Antwerp?
+I do.
+So I asked Vanessa McCulloch, creator of her excellent Nessascityblog, to describe her five favourite places in the city.
+They are so compelling that I want to jump on a train and head up there to check them out.
 I reckon you might soon feel the same.
 Over to you Vanessa …

 Favourite Antwerp Museum